 The review will include a recommendation considering the reappointment of the chair that is the result of a secret ballot vote of the personnel committee, which has been tallied by two of its members.

-The dean will also meet with the chair/director so that the chair/director may explain and/or respond to his/her preliminary evaluation.
+The dean will also meet with the chair and director so that the chair and director may explain or respond to their preliminary evaluation.

-The dean will provide the chair with a summative review recommending reappointment or non-renewal as chair/director.
+The dean will provide the chair and director with a summative review recommending reappointment or non-renewal as chair and director.

-The chair/director may respond to the dean in writing.
+The chair and director may respond to the dean in writing.

-The dean’s recommendation will be forwarded to the provost and president for their approval or rejection.
+The dean’s recommendation will be forwarded to the provost and VPAA and president for their approval or rejection.

-If the provost and president agree that continued service as chair/director is appropriate, the results of the summative review will serve as the basis for developing performance expectations for the following four-year period.
+If the provost and VPAA and president agree that continued service as chair and director is appropriate, the results of the summative review will serve as the basis for developing performance expectations for the following four-year period.

-The Provost will develop a schedule for conducting summative reviews that will result in approximately one-fourth of the chairs/directors undergoing a summative review each year.
+The provost and VPAA will develop a schedule for conducting summative reviews that will result in approximately one-fourth of the chairs and directors undergoing a summative review each year.

-Although the summative review outlined above is normally conducted once every four years, nothing in the above sections shall be interpreted to prohibit more frequent summative reviews at the discretion of the Provost nor to contradict the policy stated in the Rules and Regulations of the Board of Regents, Texas State University System, that “administrative officers … shall serve without fixed term subject to the pleasure of the president and the board.”
+Although the summative review outlined in this policy is normally conducted once every four years, nothing in the above sections shall be interpreted to prohibit more frequent summative reviews at the discretion of the provost and VPAA nor to contradict the policy stated in the Texas State University System Rules and Regulations, that “administrative officers … shall serve without fixed term subject to the pleasure of the president and the board.”

-Compensation for chairs/directors returning to faculty will vary based on longevity and tenure in office.
+Compensation for chairs and directors returning to faculty will vary based on longevity and tenure in office.

-In general, chairs/directors typically will receive a nine-month salary equal to 75% of their twelve-month salary, exclusive of a chair’s/director’s stipend if applicable.
+In general, chairs and directors typically will receive a nine-month salary equal to 75 percent of their twelve-month salary, exclusive of a chair’s and director’s stipend, if applicable.
 In unusual cases of successful and lengthy tenure, chairs may receive more than the typical return-to-faculty salary.
-In cases of short, unsuccessful tenures, chairs/directors may receive less than the typical return-to-faculty salary.
+In cases of short or unsuccessful tenures, chairs and directors may receive less than the typical return-to-faculty salary.

-In those colleges with significant salary compression or other unusual circumstances, chairs’/directors’ step-down salaries will be no less than the average of tenured faculty at the chair’s/director’s rank.
+In those colleges with significant salary compression or other unusual circumstances, chair’s and director’s step-down salaries will be no less than the average of tenured faculty at the chair’s and director’s rank.

-This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.
+This PPS has been approved by the following individual in their official capacity and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.